eurise-network/eurise-network.github.io/online-series-2020.md

 The meetings take place on the [EURISE Discord](https://discord.gg/pNRZyF7) – no registration required!

+The one hour meeting will be kicked-off by short lightning talks from infrastructure members.
+This is followed by a chance to discuss the points brought up in the introductions and to possibly go beyond.

 Next meeting: **October 28** [<i class="fa fa-calendar"></i>](online-event-1.ics)

 ## Testing and automation, CI workflows